SmithsonianWorkshops/2019-09-25-SCBI/index.md

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on. <strong>This computer must be able to connect to the Smithsonian's SI-Staff wifi network which requires an SI network account.</strong> They should have a few specific software packages installed (listed below). <strong>We will  hold a special pre-workshop installation help session for registrants with installation issues.</strong>
+  <strong>Requirements:</strong> Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on. <strong>This computer must be able to connect to the Smithsonian's wifi network.</strong> They should have a few specific software packages installed (listed below).
 </p>

 {% comment%}